Vehicle leasing vs owning: Tax deduction differences

 - Depreciation schedule (Form 4562 records from prior years)

-TurboTax Self-Employed calculates the inclusion amount for leased vehicles, handles Section 179 and luxury auto limits for owned vehicles, and compares standard vs actual methods.
+TurboTax calculates the inclusion amount for leased vehicles, handles Section 179 and luxury auto limits for owned vehicles, and compares standard vs actual methods.

 FAQ